briannemcgrath/computer-infrastructure/README.md

 - `.github/workflows/weather-data.yml`: Configures the GitHub Actions workflow for daily automation.
 - `data/weather`: Contains all downloaded weather data files.
 - `images`: Contains image used within assignment.
+- `weather.ipynb`: Contains notebook with a brief report on how we completed Tasks 1-7 and performs a small summary using `pandas`.

 ##  **References:**